 Our pharmacists are heavily involved in education.
-Our department offers rotations for Doctor of Pharmacy students from Purdue, Butler University, St. Louis College of Pharmacy, Southern Illinois University-Edwardsville, Sullivan Universtiy, Manchester University and many other pharmacy schools.
+Our department offers rotations for Doctor of Pharmacy students from Purdue University, Butler University, St. Louis College of Pharmacy, Southern Illinois University-Edwardsville, Manchester University and many other pharmacy schools.
 Our affiliations allow experiences from throughout the state to impact our care.
 The Deaconess Family Medicine Residency Program is affiliated with Indiana University School of Medicine.
-Butler University College of Pharmacy has faculty on-site as their regional coordinator.
 Deaconess Pharmacy also offers two Post-Graduate Year One (PGY1) Pharmacy Residency positions which are ASHP-accredited.

 Take a look at Deaconess Pharmacy and have the opportunity to create the career that you have imagined for yourself.